slsu0424/slsu0424.github.io/_pages/about.md

 <p>Hi, I'm Sandy.</p>

 <p>I am a cloud architect, data science and AI practitioner, and healthcare informatics enthusiast.
-This site is a creative outlet to share my thoughts on the evolving landscape of technology in healthcare.
-Views represented here are my own.</p>
+This site is a creative outlet to share my thoughts on the evolving landscape of technology in healthcare.</p>

 <p>My background spans nearly two decades in the healthcare/life sciences industry at Johnson & Johnson, IBM Watson Health, Cloudera, and Microsoft.
-I studied management science & information systems, and obtained my master's in clinical informatics management.</p>
+I grew to love technology over the years, and my most memorable experiences have been creating solutions that delight and surprise.</p>

-<p>I grew to love technology over the years, and my most memorable experiences have been creating solutions that delight and surprise.
-I've been amazed at the power of computers and programming - and I hope to keep learning it for years to come.</p>
+I've been amazed at the recent advances in computing, and I dream of the future where these technologies can improve healthcare innovations and outcomes.

-<p>I also dream of a future where my passion for technology, health, and well-being can make the US healthcare system better for all.</p>
+All views represented here are my own.</p>

 <br />